 Gone are the days where you have to wait until you’re back at your desktop computer to edit your photos, apply filters, adjust colors, or remove unwanted objects.
 Today, thanks to our smartphones, we all have a powerful camera right in our pockets.
-And, with dozens of advanced photo editing apps available, you can edit your photos wherever you are.
+And, with dozens of advanced photo editing apps available, you can edit your photos from your iPhone, wherever you are.

 Whether you want to create original photos for social media, posters, or mockups, or you just want to avoid using stock photography in general, here are seven of the best photo editing apps for designers: